anishLearnsToCode/anishLearnsToCode/README.md

 > A Potterhead and Greek mythology enthusiast who mainly programs in Java and Python.
 > Likes solving problems on leetcode.
 > Undergrad@DTU batch of 2021 and studied mathematics and computing engineering and worked at CERN.
-> Currently working at WEDO in Fribourg as a full stack software dev.
 > See more at https://www.youtube.com/anishLearnsToCode and anishlearnstocode.github.io/about
 ````